Groups: appropriations to trading stock

 TCGA92/S173 only applies if the trade for which the asset is acquired as trading stock is carried on by a UK resident company or is carried on by a non-resident company through a UK permanent establishment.
 If the trade does not satisfy either of these conditions, the disposal and acquisition of the asset will not be a no gain/no loss disposal and a gain or loss will arise to the disposing company based on a sale at market value.

-The transferee may however elect under TCGA92/S161 (3) for the market value at the time of the appropriation to be reduced by the amount of the chargeable gain, or increased by the amount of the allowable loss, which would otherwise arise, see CG69200+.
-An election eliminates the chargeable gain or allowable loss on the appropriation to trading stock, with a corresponding increase or reduction in trading profits.
+The transferee may however elect under TCGA92/S161 (3) for the market value at the time of the appropriation to be reduced by the amount of the chargeable gain which would otherwise arise, see CG69200+.
+An election eliminates the chargeable gain on the appropriation to trading stock, with a corresponding increase in trading profits.
 The transferee can only make an election where the trade is within CTA09/Part 3 Chapter 2.

 If an election relates to an asset brought into a group of companies by a company joining the group, paragraph 10 TCGA92/SCH7A restricts the loss which can be rolled over as a reduction in Case I profits.
 The Case I reduction is restricted by the amount of the pre-entry loss.
 Detailed guidance on computing pre-entry losses is at CG47400+.
 There is further guidance on paragraph 10 Schedule 7A at CG47455.
 The rules in TCGA92/SCH7A was were substantially altered in Finance Act 2011, where a company joined a group before 19 July 2011 the guidance is at CG47600+).